smitsrr/ut_cd4/README.md

 It took me an embarrasing amount of time to get from the xml to a place where I could extract the data elements I need.
 That's party because they created the xml by storing the data as values of attributes instead of xml values.

 Every tutorial I saw that used `xmlValue` to get the values from the nodes didn't work because the values are actually stored in attribute values.
 So I had to use `xmlGetAttr()` instead.

+Instead of trying to make R do what I want, which doesn't seem to be possible, I'm going to try python for the parsing.